 Starts roughly 1 hour upriver to the east of the lodge.
 This is a 10-mile float and can make for a very long day.
 However, it can be broken up into 2 parts if anglers are willing to make an approximate 1 mile hike out from the river to the road at the 1⁄2 way point.
 It is a moderately difficult hike along a dirt road with a short but steep uphill accent of approx. 300 yards.
 This float section is the highlight of our fishing program both fishing wise and scenically.
 It flows through semiarid mountainous terrain and can offer excellent dry fly action with the right conditions.

-This float option is a brand new for us, having just recently been opened up as a result of the expansion of the “Carretera Austral” or “Southern Highway” now in the process of being paved to the north.
+This float is relatively new, having recently been opened up as a result of the expansion of the “Carretera Austral” or “Southern Highway.”
 The float begins about 25 kilometers down river to the west of the lodge (30 minutes).
 Here the river delves into the lush coastal rainforest with even more rugged and spectacular glaciated mountain terrain providing for the back drop.
 Along the way to the put-in we pass by Villa Amengual, a quaint rural village of about 200 inhabitants and our closest link to civilization.
 The river gets big down here and flows several miles away from the road and, due to the fact that there is a tricky class IV rapid to be negotiated, we will only undertake this float when the water flow conditions are favorable.
 We choose not to chance making this float when the water conditions are too high and, for safety reasons, we will only operate this float as a two boat trip.
-Almost every group during 2007 was able to make the trip, but we cannot guarantee it will be an option for everyone during their stay.
+We cannot guarantee it will be an option for everyone during their stay, but it is typically possible most of the season.
 It is hard to imagine a more spectacular float in Chile, or anywhere else in the world for that matter.
 The river is big, the mountains are big, the forest is lush and primeval and, although the typical brown is not overly large, we have seen some truly monster browns come out of the depths on nearly every trip we have made down there, especially in the tight canyon sections along the rock walls.
 We believe it is only a matter of time before someone lands a 30+ inch fish down there.
 It is challenging fishing, often throwing large flies on heavy sinking lines, but there is the very real possibility of catching, or at least getting a glimpse of, that brown trout of a lifetime.

-Due to the present paving of the Carretera Austral (Southern Highway) it will now be reasonable for us to add the Rio Manihuales to our float fishing options.
+Due to the paving of the Carretera Austral (Southern Highway) we have also added the Rio Manihuales to our float fishing options.
 There are 3 or 4 floatable sections of this river from about 45 minutes to 1 hour and 15 minutes away from the lodge.
 This will be our closest and only option (aside from the coast) where we can fish for rainbow trout in addition to brown trout.
 The Manihuales is a large river and best fished from a boat.
 The river is rugged with immense logs lining the banks in several areas providing for excellent structure for larger fish.
 Deep pools with high rock walls on other sections also provide great habitat for large fish.
 The terrain surrounding the Manihuales is very similar to the middle Cisnes area near the lodge and highlighted by spectacular views of Cerro Picacho, an impressive peak reminiscent of the Matterhorn.
 The browns and rainbows of the Manihuales average good size and it is almost a given that someone during the day will land a fish in excess of 20 inches during a day float.

 WALK & WADE OPTIONS